Union Jack flag icon Canada flag Canada Ireland flag Ireland

 CCTV –managing passwords, software and firmware

 The number of people who are installing CCTV of some description on their properties is rising across the UK.
-For some, this is a preventative measure, for others it is there for peace of mind.
+For some, this is a preventative measure; for others, it is there for peace of mind.
 Once a home or business has CCTV installed, owners can watch the live view remotely via various devices to see any suspicious movement.
 This is especially useful should you be away from home or abroad.
-However, it is imperative for the CCTV system password to be changed.
-These systems are often sent out with generic, or easy to guess, passwords which cyber criminals may well be familiar with.
+However, the CCTV system password must be changed.
+These systems are often sent out with generic, or easy-to-guess, passwords, which cyber criminals may well be familiar with.
 Not all devices will prompt you to change the password, but most companies will provide a guide on how to complete this process.
 Software and firmware must also be kept up to date to prevent unwanted access.

 Although these steps will not guarantee that someone won’t gain access to the system, they will go a long way to making the job significantly more difficult and possibly lead to the focus being switched to another property with less secure defences.